csswizardry/csswizardry.github.com/_posts/2024-12-02-a-layered-approach-to-speculation-rules.md

 ### Opt-Out Strategy

-We’ll probably run into a scenario at some point where we explicitly want to opt out of prefetching or prerendering—for example, a log-out page.
+We’ll probably run into a scenario at some point where we explicitly want to opt out of prefetching or prerendering — for example, a log-out page.
 In order to be able to achieve that, we’ll need to reserve something like `data-prefetch=false`.

 If we’d used `"selector_matches": "[data-prefetch]"` above, that would also match `data-prefetch=false`, which is exactly what we don’t want.
-That’s why we bound our selector onto `"selector_matches": "[data-prefetch='']"` specifically—only match a `data-prefetch` attribute that has no value.
+That’s why we bound our selector onto `"selector_matches": "[data-prefetch='']"` specifically — only match a `data-prefetch` attribute that has no value.

 Now, we have the following three explicit opt-in and -out hooks: